 Grammar Camp: 8/11 to 8/15

 Senior Camp: 8/16 to 8/22

 Visit the Camp page for descriptions of the different camps put on each August.

 $1000 Travel Grant

-Emily Gleason and Turner Cobden will be providing a $1000 partial travel grant for the Friends of Ngong Road Holiday Camp.
-This grant will be awarded to a candidate they believe will best contribute to the holiday camp and to the mission of the charity: to provide education and support for Nairobi children living in poverty whose families are affected by HIV/AIDS so they can transform their lives.
+For several years, Emily Gleason and Turner Cobden have provided a $1000 partial travel grant for the Friends of Ngong Road Holiday Camp.
+This grant is awarded to a candidate they believe will best contribute to the holiday camp and to the mission of the charity: to provide education and support for Nairobi children living in poverty whose families are affected by HIV/AIDS so they can transform their lives.